Roxolani: 2nd century

 During Trajan's Dacian Wars, the Roxolani at first sided with the Dacians, providing them with most of their cavalry strength, but they were defeated in the first campaign of AD 101–102 at Nicopolis ad Istrum.
 They appear to have stood aside as neutrals during Trajan's final campaign of AD 105–106, which ended in the complete destruction of the Dacian state.
 The creation of the Roman province of Dacia brought Roman power to the very doorstep of Roxolani territory.
 The Emperor Hadrian reinforced a series of pre-existing fortifications and built numerous forts along the Danube to contain the Roxolani threat.
 Later, Marcus Aurelius also campaigned against the Roxolani along the Danubian frontier.

 3rd century

 They are known to have attacked the Roman Province of Pannonia in 260; shortly afterwards contingents of Roxolani troops entered Roman military service.

 4th century

 Like other Sarmatian peoples, the Roxolani were conquered by the Huns in the mid-4th century.

 Culture

 The Greco-Roman historian Strabo (late 1st century BC-early 1st century AD) described them as "wagon-dwellers" (i.e. nomads).
 According to him, they were the most remote of Scythian peoples.

+Legacy

+George Vernadsky theorized about the association of Rus and Alans.
+He claimed that Ruxs in Alanic means "radiant light", thus the ethnonym Roxolani could be understood as "bright Alans".
+He theorized that the name Roxolani a combination of two separate tribal names: the Rus and the Alans.
+It is not widely accepted.
+The most common theory about the origin of the word Russian is the Germanic version.
+The name Rus', like the Proto-Finnic name for Sweden (*roocci), from which the modern Finnish name Ruotsi is derived, is supposed to be descended from an Old Norse term meaning "the men who row" (rods-).